Star Destroyer: Cultural influence

-When the Finalizers name was first revealed, Brent McKnight of MovieWeb felt like it was both silly and frightening, saying "[i]t sounds like something a little kid would come up with, but it’s also super ominous and intimidating at the same time."
+When the Finalizers name was first revealed, Brent McKnight of MovieWeb felt like it was both silly and frightening, saying "[i]t sounds like something a little kid would come up with, but it's also super ominous and intimidating at the same time."
 He also observed the design was instantly recognizable as a Star Destroyer while having appropriate differences to represent the thirty years that took place between its introduction in the story and the original.
-B. Alan Orange of MovieWeb also felt the design of the Finalizer was intimidating and scary while still being instantly recognizable as a Star Destoyer.
+B. Alan Orange of MovieWeb also felt the design of the Finalizer was intimidating and scary while still being instantly recognizable as a Star Destroyer.
 They also believed it had the "perfect pulp name", keeping in theme with the movie's new superweapon, Starkiller Base.

 YouTube content creator "LegoSpencer" was inspired to build a model of the TIE fighter hangar bay on the Finalizer, a process which took six weeks to complete.

+The opening scene of The Last Jedi shows a fleet of Resurgent-class Star Destroyers appearing above the Resistance base on D'Qar.
+Using the principal of angular resolution and their known length, Professor Rhett Allain determined the Star Destroyers had an angular size of .75 degrees, putting them at a distance of 221 kilometers.
+The same ships would still be visible if they were in low Earth orbit at about 400 kilometers (the same as the International Space Station) but with an angular size of .4 degrees.